Copycat Cheesecake Factory Carbonara

 - Garlic-Parmesan Cream Sauce

-How to Make Carbonara Pasta like the Cheesecake Factory
+How to Make Cheesecake Factory Carbonara Pasta

 This pasta dish is pretty easy – but you sort of need all hands on deck because you’re making everything all at once.
 But it’s easy and quick to make.

-- Pour out all but 1 tsp of oil from skillet, add peas and stir gently over medium heat until heated through.
+- POUR out all but 1 tsp of oil from skillet, add peas and stir gently over medium heat until heated through.
 Set peas aside in a bowl and cover to keep warm.

-- Add minced garlic and sauté 1-2 minutes.
+- ADD minced garlic and sauté 1-2 minutes.
 Whisk in Dijon mustard and lemon juice

-- Lower heat – Add heavy cream and parmesan cheese and boil until reduced by one-third.
+- LOWER heat.
+Add heavy cream and parmesan cheese and boil until reduced by one-third.

-- Reserve 1 cup of the pasta water, then drain pasta.
+- RESERVE 1 cup of the pasta water, then drain pasta.

-- Serve immediately, top with bacon pieces, heated peas, grated Parmesan and a sprinkle of fresh Italian parsley.
+- SERVE immediately, top with bacon pieces, heated peas, grated Parmesan and a sprinkle of fresh Italian parsley.

 Tips, Tricks & FAQs